 Salvatore J. Zizza.
 Mr. Zizza serves as the Lead Independent Trustee of the Fund.
-He is a member of the Fund's Audit, Nominating, and ad hoc Proxy Voting Committees, and a member of both multi-fund ad hoc Compensation Committees.
+He is a member of the Fund's Audit Committee, the Chairman of the Fund's Nominating Committee, a member of the Fund's ad hoc Proxy Voting Committees, and a member of both multi-fund ad hoc Compensation Committees.
 Mr. Zizza serves on comparable or other board committees with respect to other funds in the Fund Complex on whose boards he sits.
 Mr. Zizza is the President of Zizza & Associates Corp., a private holding company that invests in various industries.
 He serves or has served as Chairman to other companies involved in manufacturing, recycling, real estate, technology, and pharmaceuticals.
 In addition to serving on the boards of other funds in the Fund Complex, Mr. Zizza is currently and has previously been a director of other public companies.
 He was also the President, Chief Executive Officer, and Chief Financial Officer of a large NYSE-listed construction company.
 Mr. Zizza received his Bachelor's degree and MBA. in Finance from St. John's University, which awarded him an Honorary Doctorate in Commercial Sciences.